 Subdivisions of Biomedical Engineering

-From designing biomaterials in the lab and conducting research on medical imaging tools to creating surgical instruments and understanding the effects of artificial devices on body’s nervous system, there are scores of areas you can specialise in this domain.
+From designing biomaterials in the lab and conducting research on medical imaging tools to creating surgical instruments and understanding the effects of artificial devices on the body’s nervous system, there are scores of areas you can specialise in this domain.
 Enlisted are some of the most common subfields of Biomedical Engineering:

 - Biomedical Electronics